rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

   - body will be undefined
 - 403: The user is not the project owner.
   - body will be undefined
 - 404: The email of the new owner is not registered to a known user.
+Or the project was not found.
-  - body will be undefined
+  - body will say either "New Owner Not Found" or "Project Not Found"
 - 429: Rate Limit Exceeded.
 - 500: Internal Server Error
   - body will be undefined